SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 - Define filter criteria on rollups for example Rollup Amount on Opportunity onto Account for Closed Won
 - Supports Realtime, Scheduled and Developer API modes
 - Open source, available in code and managed package form.
+- Managed package has passed Salesforce Security Review and is Aloha enabled (does not consume app, tab limits)

 Please refer to the blog posts below for more detailed information.